 Diagnosis

 It’s important to get a proper diagnosis of carpal tunnel syndrome by a physician.
-There are other conditions that can cause similar symptoms, including neck injury, thoracic outlet syndrome, other wrist or elbow injuries, etc.
+There are other conditions that can cause similar symptoms, including neck injury, thoracic outlet syndrome, upper crossed syndrome, other wrist or elbow injuries, etc.

 There are two simple tests that are often used to diagnose CTS: Tinel’s Test, which involves tapping on the wrist while the hand is extended, and Phalen’s Maneuver, which involves flexing the wrist for 1 minute or longer to see if symptoms appear.